a-chacon/oas_core/docs/src/oas_rails/configuration/README.md

   config.api_path = "/api"
   ```

 - `config.rapidoc_configuration`: expects to be set as a string key => value hash.
 It is merged with defaults which can be found in [the OAsRailsHelper](https://github.com/a-chacon/oas_rails/blob/main/app/helpers/oas_rails/oas_rails_helper.rb).
 Any duplicate keys will override these.
 Refer to Rapidocs for any others.
+Defaults to `{}`

   ```ruby
   config.rapidoc_configuration = {"show-header" => "true"}
   ```

 - `config.rapidoc_logo_url`: expects a string, it is used as a source for an img tag so any valid img tag source should work.
+Defaults to `nil`

   ```ruby
   config.rapidoc_logo_url = "/assets/some_random_image.png"